 The university is a community of scholars in which the ideals of freedom of inquiry, freedom of thought, freedom of expression, and freedom of the individual are sustained.
 However, the exercise and preservation of these freedoms and rights require a respect for the rights of all in the community to enjoy them to the same extent.
 It is clear that in a community of learning, willful disruption of the educational process, destruction of property, and interference with the orderly process of the University as defined by the University administration or with the rights of other members of the University cannot be tolerated.
-Students enrolling in the University assume an obligation to conduct themselves in a manner compatible with the University's function as an educational institution.
-To fulfill its functions of imparting and gaining knowledge, the University retains the power to maintain order within the University and to exclude those who are disruptive to the educational process.
+Students enrolling in the University's function as an educational institution.
+To fulfill its functions of within the University and to exclude those who are disruptive to the educational process.